1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 1995 Nickel

-The 1995 nickel features a plain, smooth edge without reeding or decorative elements, a characteristic of base-metal coins that distinguishes it from precious metal denominations.
+The 1995 nickel features a plain, smooth edge without reeding or decorative elements — a characteristic of base-metal coins that distinguishes it from silver and gold denominations, where reeding historically prevented metal clipping.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)